New Reader’s Digest Survey Shows Which Brands Consumers Trust The Most

 The Big Question: Why?

 I don’t claim to know why, in all cases.
 For example, why does Tropicana top Minute Maid when it comes to juice?
-But for many of them, the answers just feel right or the marketing and advertising is resonating more with consumers than another.
+But for many of them, the answers just feel right or the custom product labels for displaying thier marketing resonates more with some consumers than others.
 Campbell’s has meant soup for so long, even their advertising feels like it could make you feel better.
 Listerine?
-Well, it almost seems like medicine – so it has to work, right?
-I still remember their great tag line – “the taste people hate twice a day.”
+Well, it almost seems like medicine—so it has to work, right?
+I still remember their great tag line—“the taste people hate twice a day.”

 By the way, you can check out all the results of the survey right here.
 But in my opinion, the think that has made most of these brands the most trusted in their categories is their dependability and staying power.
 Staying true to their roots, delivering a strong, consistent message and reliable performance year after year, decade after decade, in many cases.